creepersguitar/CI-PP5-real/README.md

 # Heritige Housing
 Welcome to Heritige Housing, this project is to help a good friend with analysing homes in Ames Iowa.

+# Notice
+Please note that i have not had enough time to visibly make enough changes in this final resubmission due to personal events, it being christmas and new years aswell as me working on the day of submission (3/01/2025) and my mental health going from being calm to shaken up and nearly in tears.

+I shall place the fate of this project and whether or not i gain the diploma in the assessment teams care.

 # Contents
 1. [Design](#design)
 2. [User Stories](#user-stories)